vectorlang/vector/docs/language-ref.md

 An *italic* typeface indicates a category with special meaning.
 Lists are presented either inline or using bullets.
 If two items are presented on same line of a bulleted list separated by commas, they are equivalent.
-<epsilon> is used to indicate the empty string.
+&lt;epsilon&gt; is used to indicate the empty string.
 Backus-Naur Form is used to express the grammar of Vector.

 ## Types